Blog

 Key Features

-- CRM and MAP integrations – Works with tools like Salesforce, HubSpot, and Marketo.
+• CRM integrations – Works well with HubSpot, Salesforce, Pipedrive, and similar platforms.

 8. ZoomInfo: The Contact Database for Precise Outreach